 About mental illness

 Some people experience mental illness for only a short time.
-For example, some parents experience postnatal depression in the weeks or months after having a baby.
+For example, some parents experience postnatal depression in the early weeks or months after having a baby.
 Likewise, anxiety or depression can sometimes happen in response to stressful life events.

 But for people who have conditions like bipolar disorder, schizophrenia, and chronic anxiety or depression, mental illness can be a long-term experience.
 These people might need lifelong treatment to manage their illness.

-Mental illness and parenting
+Mental illness and raising children

 Staying connected with your child